 FeesThis section of the PayPal vs. TransferGo comparison tilts the scale in favor of the latter, especially if the recipient is not in a hurry to receive the money.

-- Transfer fees vary depending on the transfer speed you select
+- Transfer fees vary depending on the transfer speed you select, where you live, and the amount your transfer

-- Depending on where the recipient lives, the company provides Free, Standard, and Now alternatives
+- Depending on where the recipient lives, the company provides Standard, Next Day and Fastest Delivery alternatives

 - Free transfers come with maximum transfer limits

-- The Now option comes with the highest fees
+- The Fastest Delivery option comes with the highest fees

 - You may get more details about the cost of your transfer online